Fear of Ebola's sexual transmission drives abstinence, panic

 Harris said men had been detained in Bombali, a district northeast of the capital Freetown, highlighting how public hysteria had become a real danger.

-“This will further stigmatize anyone with symptoms of Ebola and is likely to drive infections underground just at a time when we’re getting the upper hand,” she said.
+“This will further stigmatise anyone with symptoms of Ebola and is likely to drive infections underground just at a time when we’re getting the upper hand,” she said.

 Infections are now receding, potentially freeing up resources to test the semen of male survivors for the virus.